meganlg/expir/pycheatsheet.md

 assignment | a statement that assigns a value to a variable expression | combination of values, operators, and values that represents a single result value concatenate | join two operands end-to-end comment | info/text in a program that has no effect on execution on

+#updated for binder section 2